enkidevs/curriculum/java/fundamentals/memory/java-memory-management.md

 tags:

-  - 'java, JVM, garbage collection'
+  - java, JVM, garbage collection

 ---
 ## Content
+# Java Memory management

 Memory management is the process of allocating new objects and removing unused objects to make space for those new object allocations.